dimitri-nicolo/calico/networking/dual-tor.md

    address, as well as pod IPs and so on.

 -  Later, the {{site.nodecontainer}} pod might be shut down, e.g. for restart or upgrade.
-   The early networking container spots this and restarts its own BGP, to ensure that the node's stable IP address continues to be advertised to other nodes.
+   If the downtime continues for longer than the graceful restart period, the early networking container spots this and restarts its own BGP, to ensure that the node's stable IP address continues to be advertised to other nodes.
 The cycle can now repeat from the "Initially" state above.

+   > **Note**: The default graceful restart period is 120s for traditional BGP GR and
+   > 3600s for LLGR.
+   {: .alert .alert-info}

 #### BGP configuration for rapid outage detection